Pomodoro Time Management

-I’m (a) easily distracted, (b) the king of procrastination and (c) frequently trying to multi-task to such a wide degree that I almost completely zone out and have revisit and rework things I’ve marked complete.
-Interruptions are insidious and I’ve discovered that its not the major breaks that break things but the small social ones.
-When I say ‘social’ I means by way of social media: emails, texts, facebook, twitter, instagram and the list goes on.
+I’m (a) easily distracted, (b) the king of procrastination, and (c) frequently trying to multi-task to such a wide degree that I almost completely zone out and have to revisit and rework things I’ve marked complete.
+Interruptions are insidious and I’ve discovered that it’s not the major breaks that break things but the small social ones.
+When I say ‘social’ I mean by way of social media: emails, texts, Facebook, Twitter, Instagram, and the list goes on.

 [ and thats not even mentioning kids, dogs and the missus wanting to pop out for a quick lunch]

 When I’m working on something, I’ve decided I need to put away my phone, tablet, or other techno-interrupter and designate certain times to review it for messages.

 Many times I’ve replied to a text message from friends and/or family to be told “but I sent that message an hour ago” as if I am being utterly unreasonable!
 It’s not an instant world and I struggle daily to leave my tech devices alone.

 In Partnership with SNUG CBD - American readers get 20% off

 CBD helps with relaxation, focus and great for pain relief.
 I highly recommend the SNUG CBD Tincture to help keep you in the zone when programming!